TheR3dC0rner/website/content/infrastructure/gitea2/index.md

 ![](<images/Pasted image 20250723223109.png>)
 Then add it to this team.

 Now to get Sam into the group, log in as him.
-Gitea won't recongize a user until after their first login.
+Gitea won't recognize a user until after their first login.

 Once Sam is there click on members and search for him and Bob.
 Add them both to this repo: